Revision Date: 26 September 2014

 Certification: The process, inclusive of recertification, by which the records retention schedule or amendments to the schedule are approved for use.

-Confidential Records: Records to which public access is denied under the Texas Government Code, Chapter 552, or other state or federal law: some examples are student records, personnel files, some litigation records, records that contain trade secrets, records that relate to bid competition, and memos that would not be available to anyone in litigation with the University.
+Confidential Records: Records to which public access is denied under the Texas Government Code, Chapter 552, or other state or federal law: some examples are student records, personnel files, some litigation records, records that contain trade secrets, records that relate to bid competition, and memos consisting of advice, opinion or recommendations on University policymaking matters.

 Departmental Records Management Contacts (RMCs): University employees designated to work with the University's records management administrator (RMA) to collect or distribute records management information and help maintain the University's records management program within their departments.